magejosh/u-stags/InteractiveExamples/README.md

 ## File Description

-- `u-stags-xml-Example.xml`: An XML file demonstrating the UI-STags format for interactive storytelling.
+- `stm4IF-Example.xml`: An XML file demonstrating the UI-STags format for interactive storytelling.
 It includes elements like branching paths, character interactions, and decision points, specifically designed for game narratives.

 ## Using the Examples